awsdocs/aws-freertos-docs/doc_source/userguide/secure-sockets.md

 The FreeRTOS Secure Sockets library is based on the Berkeley sockets interface, with an additional secure communication option by TLS protocol\.
 For information about the differences between the FreeRTOS Secure Sockets library and the Berkeley sockets interface, see `SOCKETS_SetSockOpt` in the [Secure Sockets API Reference](https://docs.aws.amazon.com/freertos/latest/lib-ref/html2/secure_sockets/index.html)\.

 **Note**
-Currently, only client APIs are supported for FreeRTOS Secure Sockets\.
+Currently, only client APIs, plus a [lightweight IP \(lwIP\)](https://savannah.nongnu.org/projects/lwip/) implementation of the server side `Bind` API, are supported for FreeRTOS Secure Sockets\.

 ## Dependencies and requirements<a name="freertos-secure-sockets-dependencies"></a>